bcrisologo/request-form/README.md

-# Request-Form
+# Request-Form with Administrator Authorization
 A simple request form template for businesses that provide services.

 **Update (06/04/2020):** Added sort by 'First', 'Last', 'Organization', or 'Date' table headers.
-Source code was [referenced here](https://www.kryogenix.org/code/browser/sorttable/).

 **Update (06/07/2020):** Updated page to include Search from Forms List page.